 The Council welcomes applications that reflect the linguistic nature of the community, in accordance with the Council’s Welsh Language Policy.

-All projects will display the Fishguard & Town Council logo on any publicity material.
+All projects will display the Fishguard & Goodwick Town Council logo on any publicity material.

 Applications should make requests for costs specific to the project, activity or event being proposed.